Top 13 Relationship Behaviors That Will Ruin Relationships!!

 Talking on the phone when you are supposed to be spending time with your partner is bad.
 You can’t talk and look at your phone at the same time.
 It’s going to irritate your partner and ruin your relationship.

 Please try not to use your phone during times when you should be spending time with your partner.
-If you’re out for a meal or even when they’re trying to talk to you, so let’s put the device down!
-It’s really frustrating for somebody who wants to have a proper conversation with their partner.
+If you’re out for a meal or even when they’re trying to talk to you, let’s put the device down!
+It’s frustrating for somebody who wants to have a proper conversation with their partner.

 keto diet

+3.)
 Insecurity Will Kill a Relationship…

-Insecurity may destroy a relationship.
-One of the most common reasons relationships fail is because one person believes they are not deserving of being with the individual they are with.
 Insecurities can drive an otherwise reasonable person insane.
 It’s time to call it if you’re concerned about your partner’s trustworthiness and he or she has yet to demonstrate it.

 If you feel like your relationship is not as good as it should be, then you need to figure out what is making you feel that way.
 It could be because of something from the past or someone who makes you feel bad about yourself.
 Insecurities will make the relationship worse and will never make it better.
 You need to fix this for the sake of your relationship.

-Take Care of Yourself…
+4.)
+Not Taking Care of Yourself…

 Relationships thrive on communication and personal growth.
 Neglecting exercise, appearance, and things you know you should be doing to better your life can come across as if you don’t have any ambition or focus on improving yourself.

-Not to mention, if you aren’t putting any effort into your own life, you probably aren’t putting much effort into your relationship either.
+5.)
 Not Being Honest…

 Being dishonest can ruin a good thing you have with someone.
 Telling a little white lie once in a while doesn’t make you a bad person.
 I mean we all do it.
 It could be that you are telling a lie to avoid hurting someone’s feelings.
-Then again, lying to cover up things you don’t want your partner to find out about because you know how they would react could very well damage your relationship with that person.

 Not being honest with your partner can lead to lying to yourself.
 If you are holding on to something that you know they would not like, then it’s time to come clean before things get any worse!

+6.)
 Complaining All The Time…

 Complaining all the time can have negative consequences in a relationship.
 It can make your partner resent you and make them not want to do anything to please you.
 Showing appreciation towards your partner can help reduce any resentment and make them more likely to do things to please you.